-We had this great recipe this past weekend when had some friends over and we did our own Chinese Buffet!
+This is our go-to chicken recipe for when we do copycat take-out!
+This weekend we had some friends over and we did our own Chinese Buffet!
 We had fried rice, pork steamed buns, potstickers, chow fun and chinese donuts!
 These went so quickly that you had to fight off other people just to get a serving!
 So making extra of these are highly recommended.
 Not to mention the sweet and sour sauce that is homemade and served with this is seriously delicious.

 - 2 Chicken breasts cut into 1-2" pieces